 4. Lowers Blood Pressure And Cholesterol Levels

 Quince is rich in potassium and potassium is essential for the body because it maintains the blood pressure.
-It
+It also causes the arteries and blood vessels to relax, reducing strain on the cardiovascular system.

 Quince being rich in this nutrient is very effective in keeping your blood pressure low, thereby reducing the risk of any heart diseases.8